Apr 24, 2020 - 9:15am

 Borrowers are eligible to have their loans forgiven.

-A borrower is eligible for loan forgiveness equal to the amount the borrower spent on the following items during the 8-week period beginning on the date of the origination of the loan:
+A borrower is eligible for loan forgiveness equal to the amount the borrower spent on the following items during the 8-week period (or 24-week period for loans issued after June 5th) beginning on the date of the origination of the loan:

 The amount of loan forgiveness calculated above is reduced if there is a reduction in the number of employees or a reduction of greater than 25% in wages paid to employees.
 Specifically: